Watch Jimmy Fallon Get Schooled on Juneteenth by the Astronomy Club | TV Guide

 The Tonight Show Starring Jimmy Fallon airs weeknights at 11:35/10:35c on NBC.

 Black lives matter.
-Text DEMANDS to 55156 to sign Color of Change's petition to reform policing, and visit blacklivesmatters.carrd.co for more ways to donate, sign petitions, and protest safely.
+Text DEMANDS to 55156 to sign Color of Change's petition to reform policing, and visit blacklivesmatter.carrd.co for more ways to donate, sign petitions, and protest safely.